 Meditation is useful in helping you to manage depression, stress, anxiety or pain.
 Studies show that mindful meditation is particularly helpful in supporting brain health through telomere elongation, hemodynamics, and cerebral blood flow.

-In one study, thirty-three individuals who regularly practice meditation was required to participate in a study looking to examine the effects of regular meditation habits on the brain.
-The study demonstrated that individuals who regularly engaged in the continued practice of mindful meditation experienced multiple benefits including increased sensory perception and sensitivity, and emotional awareness (Laneri, Schuster, Dietsche, Jansen, Ott, and Sommer, Effects of Long-Term Mindfulness Meditation on Brain’s White Matter Microstructure and its Aging).
+In one study, thirty-three individuals who regularly practice meditation were required to participate in a study looking to examine the effects of regular meditation habits on the brain.
+The study demonstrated that individuals who regularly engaged in the continued practice of mindful meditation experienced multiple benefits including increased sensory perception and sensitivity, and emotional awareness (Laneri, Schuster, Dietsche, Jansen, Ott, and Sommer, Effects of Long-Term Mindfulness Meditation on Brain’s White Matter Microstructure and its Aging Source).

 This research demonstrates that meditation ignites a biological response in brain aging and neurodegeneration.
 It may slow, stall or even reverse age-related brain degeneration. (by Luders et al., Forever younger: potential age-defying effects of long-term meditation on grapy matter atrophy).